The Heartbeat of the City

 A Business Improvement Area (BIA) is an association of commercial property owners and tenants within a defined geographic area who join together, with official approval of the City, in a self-help program aimed at stimulating local business.
 The BIA works in partnership with the City to create thriving, competitive, and safe business areas that attract shoppers, diners, tourists, and new businesses.
 There are over 300 BIAs in Ontario, representing over 60,000 local businesses.
 Read more about the history and role of BIA’s in this handbook written by the Ministry of Municipal Affairs and Housing.

 Generally the BIA arises from the businesses in the area wanting to increase the positive energy and experience of the downtown.
 Members look to the BIA to focus on the promotion, beautification, safety on the streets, establishing awareness of events as well as liaising with the City and other community partners, which in turn establishes and animates the local community.

-The BIA also provides a significant contribution to the Downtown by acting as an advocate for its members and by promoting new programs and changes that will assist them.
-This ranges from who to contact about an issue in the downtown, to working with the City on their initiatives - such as bringing the Pan Am Games and Roger’s Hometown Hockey to Oshawa.
-The BIA’s commitment to its members, the City and the residents of Oshawa will ensure the downtown continues to offer a positive experience for everyone.
+The BIA also provides a significant contribution to the Downtown by acting as an advocate for its members and by promoting new programs and changes that will assist the members.
+This ranges from who to contact about an issue in the downtown, working with the City on their initiatives - such as pilot projects to improve the streetscape.
+The commitment to its members, the City and the residents of Oshawa will ensure that downtown continues to be active, safe

 Current Board Members